harveyt/harveyt.github.io/content/post/2014-12-31-setting-up-a-free-blog.markdown

 * Close to free as possible:
   * Free as in beer (almost no money).
   * Free as in speech (open source).
-* Want lots of control, not afriad of command line tools.
+* Control using command line tools:
   * Change Management using [git].
   * Blog and web pages are served as static html.
   * Preview and author locally using text files.